 Piggy bank, light bulb and solar panel flat lay

-Are you considering adding solar panels to your home, and wondering if it’s worth the investment?
-Installing solar energy systems on residential properties is becoming a no-brainer among homeowners looking for ways to reduce their environmental footprint, as well as save on their electricity costs in the long run.
+Considering an energy-efficient upgrade and wondering if solar panels add value to your home?
+Installing solar energy systems on residential properties is becoming a no-brainer among homeowners looking for ways to reduce their environmental footprint and save on electricity bills.

-But an important question that many people ask is whether installing solar panels can actually increase the value of their home, or increase its desirability among buyers should they choose to put it up for sale later.
-In this guide, we’ll dive into the research on the topic and explore the potential benefits that come with investing in solar power for your property.
+However, an important question that many people ask is whether installing solar panels can increase the value of their home, making it more desirable to buyers once they decide to sell.
+In this guide, we’ll dive into the research and explore the potential benefits of investing in solar power for your property value.

 Advertisement

-Given the average solar system cost is roughly $5,600, the value panels may add when the time comes to sell could be a real bonus.
-This is especially true if you’ve already been living in the home for a few years and your solar has been helping offset your dreaded electricity bills.
+Given the average solar system cost is roughly $5,100, the value panels may add when the time comes to sell could be a real bonus.
+This is especially true if you’ve lived in the home for a few years and your solar has been helping offset your electricity bills.

 Are buyers looking for homes with solar?

-A real estate 'SOLD' sign It’s no secret that environmental consciousness is on the rise, and it seems that potential homebuyers in Australia are no exception.
-More people are considering the impact their homes have on the environment, and solar power is a popular choice in reducing their carbon footprint.
-Not only are eco-friendly benefits a plus, but also saving on power bills.
+Environmental consciousness is on the rise and potential homebuyers in Australia are not exempt from this trend.
+More people are considering the impact their homes have on the environment, and solar power is one of three popular ways to reduce their carbon footprint.
+Eco-friendly benefits are a plus, as is saving on power bills through a solar feed-in tariff.

 Factors to consider before installing solar panels